 PrivateInternetAccess review – Conclusion

-This is the end of my extensive PIA VPN review.
-I tried to cover as many aspects as I could in order to present the Private Internet Access VPN service as accurate as possible.
+It is the end of my extensive PIA VPN review.
+I tried to cover as many aspects as I could to present the Private Internet Access VPN service as accurate as possible.
 The conclusion is that Private Internet Access offers great value for the money, but you need to take into consideration that the support may be an unpleasant surprise.

 What do you think of Private Internet Access?
 Have you tried it?
 What features should I add to this Private Internet Access VPN review?
 Would you recommend it?
 Feel free to share your thoughts in the comments below.